fluffy/farmbot-notes/farmbot-log.md

 ![stepperWiring](images/_DSC0439.jpg)

-We could not find the small barbs in the design so we took a 1/8 inch barb drilled a 3/16 inch whole in the mount and push the barb into the mount with a vice.
+We could not find the small barbs in the design so we took a 1/8 inch barb then drilled a 3/16 inch whole in the mount and push the barb into the mount with a vice.
 Then we connected another barb for the 1/4 water line to that one.

 The holes to mount the universal tool mount (UTM) to the z axis are very close together and did not have enough space for two t-nuts on be side by side in the track.
 The M5 t-nuts in the 1.1 onshape design have a length of 10 mm which just works.
-Unfortunately the t-nuts we got (http://openbuildspartstore.com/tee-nuts-25-pack/) are 15 mm long so are too long to fit between the two holes on the UTM.
-Might fix this by hacksawing a few t-nuts to be a bit shorter.
+Unfortunately the t-nuts we got (http://openbuildspartstore.com/tee-nuts-25-pack/) are 15 mm long so are too long to fit between the two holes on the UTM. ~~~Might fix this by hacksawing a few t-nuts to be a bit shorter. ~~~ Fixed this by using  the post assembly t-nuts from inventables (https://www.inventables.com/technologies/post-assembly-t-slot-nuts) which do work.

-* One idea that came up was: why not have the barbs be just part of the 3d printed plastic so that the tube just pressed onto the tool mount directly and perhaps had a hose clamp.
+* One idea that came up was: Why not have the barbs be just part of the 3d printed plastic so that the tube just pressed onto the tool mount directly and perhaps had a hose clamp.

 We are pretty excited that the current thing we have built moves and squirts water.

 ![stepperWiring](images/_DSC0437.jpg)

+# Calibration and Mounts - Day 8

+We added the tool mount.

+For the calibration of the pulses per mm of movement on the x and y axis we calculated how far 200 pulses would move.
+No micro stepping so 200 pulse = 200 steps.
+The step angle is 0.9 degrees so this would be 180 degrees or half a revolution.
+The gear has 20 teeth so in the half revolution, the belt would move the distance of 10 teeth.
+The belt is GT2 and the teeth are 2 mm apart so the 10 teeth worth of rotation would move the belt by 20 mm.
+So our system needs 10 pulses per mm in X and Y. Each motor can pull the belt with about 35 lbs of force.

+For the Z axis, the screw moves 8 mm per revolution.
+So 200 pulses is half a resolution and moves it 4 mm.
+So our system needs 50 pulses per mm in the Z. It can generate around 175 lbs of force.

+We have not figured out how to set up the pulses per mm in configuration.
+Currently our x,y moves move 1/5 the distance they should and the z moves 1/25.